 Diwali – The Five Days Festival

 Diwali is not a one-day festival; rather it is celebrated over the span of five days.
 All these five days are celebrated for different reasons and in different ways.
-The first day is the Dhanteras and the last is the Bhaidhuj.
+The first day is the Dhanteras, and the last is the Bhaidhuj.
 These days are listed below:

 1. Dhanteras: The first day is the Dhanteras which is considered as the auspicious occasion of wealth and prosperity.
-“Dhan” means wealth and “Teras” or “Trayodashi” means the 13th day.
+“Dhan” means wealth, and “Teras” or “Trayodashi” means the 13th day.
 It is celebrated on the thirteenth day of the second half of the month of Karthik.

-People buy utensils and gold which is considered auspicious on this day.
+People buy utensils and gold, which is considered auspicious on this day.
 Dhanteras is also celebrated as the Jayanti (Birth Anniversary) of God Dhanvantari, the Physician of Gods, who came out during Samudra Manthan, the churning of the great ocean by the gods and the demons.

 2. NarakChaudas: It is a day on which Krishna killed the demon Narakasura.
 So, it marks the victory of good over evil and light over darkness.
-People celebrate it lighting small lamps all around the house and drawing Rangoli outside their homes.
+People celebrate it by lighting small lamps all around the house and drawing Rangoli outside their homes.
 They also perform a special puja with offerings to Krishna or Vishnu and take a bath before sunrise.
-Children burn crackers and celebrate it with joy.
+Children burn crackers and celebrate them with joy.

 Children and other members wear new clothes and light lamps in the homes to welcome prosperity and well-being.
 After the worship, they burn crackers and enjoy the night.
 People also do gambling which is considered good for that day as it signifies the incoming of wealth and prosperity throughout the year.

-4. Govardhan Puja: Also known as Annakuta Pooja the day is celebrated by remembering it as the day when Krishna, the incarnation of the god Vishnu defeated Indra and saved the people and cattle by lifting Govardhan hill from rain and floods.
-On this day large quantities of food are prepared and worshiped.
+4. Govardhan Puja: Also known as Annakuta Pooja, the day is celebrated by remembering it as the day when Krishna, the incarnation of the god Vishnu, defeated Indra and saved the people and cattle by lifting Govardhan hill from rain and floods.
+On this day, large quantities of food are prepared and worshiped.